Articles

 You likely have storage containers in your cupboard for safe food storage.
-This is especially true if you prepare your meals in advance, save leftovers after a big meal, or cut fruits or vegetables.
+This is especially true if you prepare your meals in advance or save leftovers after a big meal.
 I have an entire cabinet full of storage containers for safe food storage!

-Storing your food properly is one of the most important steps you can take to protect yourself and your family from harmful bacteria that causes food poisoning.
-One of the best ways to do that is to refrigerate or freeze food as quickly as possible in containers with tight-fitting lids.
+Storing your food properly is one of the most important steps you can take to protect yourself and your family from food poisoning.
+Food poisoning comes from harmful bacteria that grow on food that is not stored properly.
+One of the best ways to prevent this is to refrigerate or freeze food as soon as possible.
+Choosing containers with tight-fitting lids is ideal.

 Safe Food Storage

-The benefits of safe food storage goes well beyond convenience.
+The purpose of food storage containers is to safely preserve food, organize kitchen space, and make cooking easier.
+However, the benefits of safe food storage go well beyond convenience.
 Some of the benefits of safe food storage containers include:

-• Protect the nutrient levels in food – we already know that the nutrient levels in our foods are declining every year so it’s important to do whatever we can to protect them.
+• Protect the nutrient levels in food – we already know that the nutrient levels in our foods are declining every year.
+Proper food storage helps preserve the nutrition available.

 • Help avoid food waste – when food spoils we tend to throw it out.
 If we can store it properly we avoid that excessive waste.

-Without the proper safe food storage, there is potential for bacteria or toxins to grow on food that could lead to food poisoning.
+Without the proper safe food storage, bacteria or toxins can grow on food.
+This can lead to food poisoning.
 Symptoms of food poisoning include:

 • Vomiting